Gambian sun squirrel

 The Gambian sun squirrel (Heliosciurus gambianus) is a species of rodent in the family Sciuridae.
 It is found in Angola, Benin, Burkina Faso, Central African Republic, Chad, Democratic Republic of the Congo, Ivory Coast, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Nigeria, Senegal, Sierra Leone, Sudan, Tanzania, Togo, Uganda, and Zambia.
 Its natural habitat is wooded savanna.

 Taxonomy

 The Gambian sun squirrel was first described by the Irish naturalist William Ogilby in 1835 as Sciurus gambianus.
 It was designated the type species of the genus Heliosciurus after the International Commission on Zoological Nomenclature decided to suppress the use of Sciurus annulatus for this purpose in 1957.
 It is probably a species complex of several described species.

 Description

 The Gambian sun squirrel has a head-and-body length of between 170 and 240 mm and a tail of between 180 and 260 mm.
+Its weight ranges from 240 to 330 g.
 The pelage is variably coloured but is usually greyish with a grizzled appearance.
 There is a paler grey ring around the eye, and the throat and underparts are also pale.
 The tail is boldly ringed in black and white, there being about fourteen rings.